Yufei-L/2019-431/README.md

 The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

-## What Must I Do Before the First Class at 1 PM on August 27?

-1. Register for the course.
-2. Take a look at the course materials posted on this site.
-Everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.

 ## Contact Us

 - If you have questions about the course before our first class on **2019-08-27**, email Professor Love at `Thomas dot Love at case dot edu`.